AMCHAM T&T – AAIUH 2020

 At AMCHAM we are not only about promoting trade and investment into T&T. We believe in order to achieve this we must build and strengthen relationships with clients, investors and our members.
 We have to establish those connections that will have us make a living, but more importantly, give back so we can help make a life for many others.
 That’s what is really important to us.
 So, I encourage you to be respectful to everyone you ever encounter.
 Always lend a helping hand wherever you can.
 Be kind to others and stay engaging.
 Prove that you can be a team player, excel at whatever tasks that are assigned to you, embrace new opportunities, even when they seem challenging, and continue building your resume.

 As young people, I know most of your interaction revolves around likes, tweets, snaps, and now TikTok.
-I am always very impressed by the ingenuity and creativity by our young people particularly by how quickly they are able to embrace new technologies and make something “go viral” or the new trend.
+I am always very impressed by the ingenuity and creativity by our young people particularly by how quickly they are able to embrace new technologies and make something “go viral” or become the new trend.
 And that’s the commitment and enthusiasm I hope you take with you to build your personal brand.

 Yes!
 Everything you post online is part of your personal brand that is meant to tell the world something about you.
 I’m sure you have heard the warnings about being careful what you post online.
 I don’t need to rehash that but what I would tell you is how you can use those very platforms you enjoy to create a brand for yourself that will make you the envy of your friends and more attractive to future employers.